Village banking: Methodology

-A village bank is an informal self-help support group of 20-30 members, predominantly female heads-of-household.
-If the program is “on mission”, in a normal village bank about 50% of all new members entering the program will be severely poor—representing families with a daily per-capita expenditure (DPCE) of less than US$1; the rest are moderately poor (DPCE=$1–2/day) or non-poor (DPCE >$2).
-These women meet once a week in the home of one of their members to avail themselves of working capital loans, a safe place to save, skill training, mentoring, and motivation.
+A village bank is a (sometimes informal) self-help support group of 20-30 members, predominantly female heads-of-household or as a joint account per household.
+According to some sources, in a typical village bank, about 50% of new members may be classified as severely poor—representing families with a daily per-capita expenditure (DPCE) of less than US$1, while the rest are moderately poor (DPCE=$1–2/day) or non-poor (DPCE >$2).
+The village bank clients meet once a week or a month to avail themselves of working capital loans, a safe place to deposit money, exchange know-how, train skills, mentor, and motivate each other.
 Loans normally start at $50–$100 and are linked to savings such that the more a client saves the more she can borrow.
 The normal loan period is four months and is repaid in 16 weekly installments.
 At the end of 2006, 95% of clients covered by a benchmark sample of 71 NGOs and institutions engaged in village bank lending were women.

-To eliminate the need for collateral (the poor man's obstacle to receiving bank loans), village banks rely on a variation of the solidarity lending methodology.
+To reduce the need for collateral (the poor man's obstacle to receiving bank loans), some village banks rely on a variation of the solidarity lending methodology.
 It relies on a system of cross-guarantees, where each member of a village bank ensures the loan of every other member.
 This system gives rise to an atmosphere of social pressure within the village bank, where the cost of social embarrassment motivates bank members to repay their loans in full.
 The admixture of cross-guarantees and social pressure makes it possible for even the poorest people to receive loans.
 This method has proven very effective for FINCA, yielding a repayment rate of over 97% in its worldwide network.

 Village banks are highly democratic, self-managed, grassroots organizations.
 They elect their own leaders, select their own members, create their own bylaws, do their own bookkeeping, manage all funds, disburse and deposit all funds, resolve loan delinquency problems, and levy their own fines on members who come late, miss meetings, or fall behind in their payments.

 There was some hope in the early years of village bank development that these small village organizations could become independent and self-financing, but this hope was later abandoned.
 Most village banks in operation today are directly supervised by the staff of a local NGO or microfinance institution, from which they receive much of their loan financing.

 Sources of funds

-Market interest rates apply to village bank loans.
-At the end of 2006, the average portfolio yield for a sample 71 microfinance institutions engaged in village banking was 27.7%, after removing the effect of local inflation.
+Village bank loans typically use market interest rates.
+A 2006 study of 71 microfinance institutions engaged in village banking found an average portfolio yield of 27.7%, after adjusting for local inflation.
 The village bank itself will usually mark up this rate when it on-lends to individual members.
-While these rates seem high, they are low compared to those charged by local moneylenders in most countries.
-Unlike rural banks and credit unions these microfinance institutions do not provide savings services directly to their clients.
+These rates are often lower than those charged by local moneylenders in many countries, though they may still be considered high by some standards.

+There are three main different models in place for sourcing funds: